codeths/ethsbell-rewrite/DEVELOPING.md

 4. Otherwise, install all of the workspace recommended extensions.
 5. If using Nix, load the profile in shell.nix.
 6. Otherwise, install Rust.

+## Extra spice

+### JSON IDE support

+When specifying a schedule type in `def.d`, you can add a property `"$schema": "../schema/Map_of_ScheduleType.json"` and run `cargo run --features ws --bin bell_mkschema` to generate files that will tell your IDE exactly what should and shouldn't be in there.

+Technically you could name a schedule `$schema`, which would break this functionality, so please don't do that.